brigadecore/brigade-github-gateway/docs/CI_CD.md

 })

 events.on("brigade.sh/github", "ci_job:requested", async event => {
-  // The job name can be found in a label const job = jobs[event.labels.job] if (job) {
+  // Starting with Brigade/brigadier v2.2.0, the job name can be found in a
+  // label.
+Prior to that, an event's labels were not accessible via script. const job = jobs[event.labels.job] if (job) {
     await job(event).run()